jfveronelli/twinify/README.md

 ## Download

-Latest version is 1.0.1, released on 2017/09/11.

 A working [Java 6+](http://www.oracle.com/technetwork/java/javase) runtime environment is required.

-Download the latest version from [here](https://github.com/jfveronelli/twinify/releases/download/v1.0.1/twinify-1.0.1.zip), extract the application, and then run the GUI like this:
+Download the latest `twinify-<version>.zip` from [here](https://github.com/jfveronelli/twinify/releases/latest) and extract the application.
+Then run the GUI by double-clicking on the file `crossknight-twinify.jar` or from the command line:

     java -jar crossknight-twinify.jar